For all EMERGENCY CALLS dial 9-1-1

 including shelter kit if necessary.

 • Evacuate University housing facilities, if there is an order for campus/University closing.

-• If you are ordered to evacuate and do not have alternate accommodations or require assistance due to a physical disability and need to be transported to a Red Cross shelter, inform Resident Assistants or Housing and Residential Life representatives.
+• If you are ordered to evacuate and do not have alternate accommodations or require assistance due to a physical disability and need to be transported to a Red Cross shelter, inform Resident Assistants or Housing and Residential Education representatives.

 What do I do to prepare for a hurricane (employees including essential personnel)?

 • The most active months for tornadoes are June through August during the afternoon’s buildup of heat in the lower atmosphere.